verhas/jScriptBasic/site/basic/for.md

 When the loop starts the expressions are evaluated and the loop variable gets the value of the `start_expression`.
-At each iteration of the loop before the `commands` start the command `FOR` checks that the current `loop_variable` is still between the start and end values including the boundaries.
-To make this decision the the signum value of the `step_expression` is taken into account.
+At each iteration of the loop before the `commands` start it checks that the current `loop_variable` is still between the start and end values including the boundaries.

-In other words the loop variable value will run from the start till the end but if the start value is already larger than the end value and the step value is positive, or if the start value is already smaller than the end value and thes tep value is negative at the start of the loop then the `commands` parts are not executed at all.
+In other words the loop variable value will run from the start till the end but if the start value is already larger than the end value and the step value is positive, or if the start value is already smaller than the end value and the step value is negative at the start of the loop then the `commands` parts are not executed at all.

 Still in other words: the `FOR` loop checks the condition at the start.
 For example